moebiussurfing/ofxSurfingPBR/README.md

   * Folder with all the files: [@ MEGA](https://mega.nz/folder/RXtC1Qqa#2PfwJf-jIWciE1ZWWu4qfw).
 - Notice that all the examples should work without the data files too.

-bin
+/bin/
-data
+/data/
-assets/fonts | ttf,otf | for ofxGui customize
+/assets/fonts | ttf,otf | for ofxGui customize
-cubemaps | exr,hdr,jpg | for CubeMaps
+/cubemaps | exr,hdr,jpg | for CubeMaps
-models | obj,ply,fbx | for 3d objects
+/models | obj,ply,fbx | for 3d objects
-images | jpg,png | for Bg sphere texture
+/images | jpg,png | for Bg sphere texture
-shadersGL2 | frag,vert | used when enabled
+/shadersGL2 | frag,vert | used when enabled
-shadersGL3 | frag,vert | used when enabled
+/shadersGL3 | frag,vert | used when enabled

 ## TESTED SYSTEMS
 * **Windows 11** / **VS 2022** / **OF 0.12+** @ [GitHub master branch](https://github.com/openframeworks/openFrameworks)